jgraley/gadget-coroutines/readme.md

  - **Hopping**: coroutines may be invoked from interrupt service routines.
 This enables a coroutine to respond rapidly to events.
  - **CLS**: coroutine-local storage is supported via gcc's `__thread`.
- - **SuperFunctor**: coroutines can be invoked as C-style call-backs.
+ - **SuperFunctor**: coroutines can be invoked like C-style call-backs.
+ - **SubSketch**: run more than one Arduino sketch simultaneously.

 ## What platforms are supported?
  - Only tested on **AdaFruit Trinket M0**, which is based on **Atmel